 Drizzle this zesty herb vinaigrette over summer salads, plop onto steamed or baked potatoes, or dress up some grilled salmon, chicken breasts, or steak.
 Serve it with spiralized zucchini salad and you’ll have a feast for your eyes and your tongue.
+(Skip to recipes.)

 The garden is at its full, glorious best right now.
 I’m bringing in buckets of zucchini, carrots, and potatoes every day.
 We’ve got beets the size of footballs.
 The peas and beans are already finished, corn is almost ready, and herbs are sprawling over their neighbours with blatant disregard for personal space boundaries.